a-chernenko/scpi-exch/README.md

-# lib_scpi
+# scpi-exch
-C++ library implements the SCPI (Standard Commands for Programmable Instruments) syntax and commands.
+SCPI Exchange is C++ library implements the SCPI (Standard Commands for Programmable Instruments) syntax and commands.